openwallet-foundation-labs/vc-api/apps/vc-api/docs/tutorials/resident-card-tutorial.md

 **Request Body**

-Fill in, in the JSON below, the resident DID as the `subject` id and the authority portal DID as the `issuer` from the DIDs that were generated in previous steps.
+Fill in, in the json below, the resident DID as the `subject` id and the authority portal DID as the `issuer` from the DIDs that were generated in previous steps.

 ```json
 {